 Students will be involved in a designated early childhood program.
-The first lab requires four hours per week in a classroom setting as a classroom assistant.
+The first semester will require four hours per week in a classroom setting as a classroom assistant and teacher.
 The student will periodically be observed and interviewed by a professor in early childhood education.